subhadip001/comic-creator/README.md

-# Comic Creator App
+# Comic Creator App with Speech Bubbles Feature

 Comic Creator is a Next.js web application that allows users to create comic strips.
 Create Comics of 10 panels and at last view it in a comic strip format.
-Add speech bubbles to the panels in the strip format and add text to them.
+Add speech bubbles to the panels in the strip format.

 ## Getting Started